askari0102/Learning/Kubernetes/README.md

 kubectl get endpoints api            # empty endpoints = selector mismatch or pods not Ready
 ```

-**Minimal-diff note:** a *named* `targetPort` (`targetPort: http`) resolves against a named `containerPort`, so it survives renumbering — but only if a `containerPort` with that name exists.
+A *named* `targetPort` (`targetPort: http`) resolves against a named `containerPort`, so it survives renumbering — but only if a `containerPort` with that name exists.
 A numeric `targetPort` needs no matching `containerPort` declaration at all (that field is informational); it must simply be a port the process actually listens on.
 Named ports are more maintainable.

-**`externalIPs` is deprecated.** Kubernetes 1.36 deprecated `Service.spec.externalIPs`, and upstream's advice is that all users migrate away from it — toward an external load-balancer controller or a Gateway API implementation.
-It is *deprecated, not removed*, so manifests using it continue to work for now.
-Two reasons to migrate anyway: the field cannot support dual-stack, and address allocation was never managed by Kubernetes (the cluster administrator owns those IPs).
+**`externalIPs` is deprecated.** Kubernetes 1.36 deprecated `Service.spec.externalIPs` (KEP-5707).
+Upstream's advice is to migrate toward an external load-balancer controller or a Gateway API implementation.
+It is *deprecated, not removed*, so existing manifests still work.
+The reason is security — CVE-2020-8554 lets untrusted users claim arbitrary IPs for MITM — not dual-stack.
+The field is a string list and can hold v4 or v6 addresses; address allocation was never managed by Kubernetes (the cluster administrator owns those IPs).

 **Traffic distribution / topology:** by default, Service traffic can cross zones (costly and slower). `spec.trafficDistribution` lets you express a *preference* for topologically closer endpoints.
 The current values are **`PreferSameZone`** (prefer endpoints in the client's zone) and **`PreferSameNode`** (prefer endpoints on the client's node) — note that **`PreferClose` is now deprecated as an older, less precise alias for `PreferSameZone`**, so use the newer name in anything you write today.
 These are preferences, not guarantees: if no local endpoint is healthy, traffic crosses zones rather than failing.
 Use them on chatty internal services to cut cross-AZ latency and egress bills.